SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Vertex Cover.md

 + $A$ : the set of *edges* that are picked by the algorithm ( e.g. $\{(c,e),(d,g),(a,b)\}$ )

 **Lemmas** :
-1. The algorithms givea a *vertex cover*
+1. The algorithms gives a *vertex cover*
 2. The *vertex cover* found has size $\leq2\times \text{optimal solution}$

-**Demonstraions** :
+**Demonstrations** :
  1. By construnction of the algorithm it gives a *vertex cover*
 ---
 2.

-Suppose we have the *vertex cover* $|A|$ and an optimal solution $|VC^*|$ By construction we need to have at least one endpoint of each edges in $A$ in the ve
+Suppose we have the *vertex cover* $|A|$ and an optimal solution $|VC^*|$

+By construction we need to have at least one endpoint of each edges in $A$

-#todo
+>[!note]
+>Once an edge gets picked all edges incident on either endpoint are removed